 The price of meth can vary widely, ranging from $3 to $500 per gram.
 Since most hits cost about $5, and a gram contains about four hits, most grams cost between $20 and $60.
 Per year, a person with a severe meth addiction could spend between $12,775 and $38,325 a year on meth.

 The Value of Addiction Treatment

 According to NIDA, drug addiction and substance abuse cost the United States more than $600 billion each year.
-Addiction treatment (such as drug detox and inpatient and outpatient rehab) not only reduces that cost but is also cheaper than the price of treatment itself.
-Too, addiction treatment costs less than other measures to curb drug use, such as incarceration.
+Addiction treatment (such as drug detox and inpatient and outpatient rehab) is much cheaper in the long run than the price of addiction.
+Addiction treatment also costs less than other measures to curb drug use, such as incarceration.
 For instance, one year-long methadone prescription costs about $4,700, compared to the $24,000 jailing an individual costs.

 According to several conservative estimates, every dollar invested in addiction treatment programs yields a return of between $4 and $7 in reduced drug-related crime, criminal justice costs, and theft.